esigworth/starter-hugo-academic/content/publication/andreadis2021imprecision/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Andreadis, Katerina
+  - Katerina Andreadis
-  - Chan, Ethan
+  - Ethan Chan
-  - Park, Minha
+  - Minha Park
-  - Benda, Natalie C
+  - Natalie C Benda
-  - Sharma, Mohit M
+  - Mohit M Sharma
-  - Demetres, Michelle
+  - Michelle Demetres
-  - Delgado, Diana
+  - Diana Delgado
-  - Sigworth, Elizabeth A
+  - \\textbf{Elizabeth A Sigworth}
-  - Chen, Qingxia
+  - Qingxia Chen
-  - Liu, Andrew
+  - Andrew Liu
-  - Liu, Lisa Grossman
+  - Lisa Grossman Liu
-  - Sharko, Marianne
+  - Marianne Sharko
-  - Zikmund-Fisher, Brian J
+  - Brian J Zikmund-Fisher
-  - Ancker, Jessica S
+  - Jessica S Ancker

 # Author notes (optional)
-# author_notes:
+author_notes:
   -
   -
   -